 The best-known precious metals are gold and silver, and it's not hard to understand why they're good assets to add to an investment portfolio.
-Gold is a key material for jewelry, and investors around the world also use it as a repository of wealth.
+Gold is a key material for jewelry, and investors around the world also use it as a repository of wealth, including having a Gold IRA account.
 The truth is that no one can tell you what precious metal you should buy, not even us.
-As with any other asset class, a precious metals portfolio is better insured when it is diversified.
+As with any other asset class, a precious metals portfolio is better insured when it is diversified, including having Gold in an IRA account.
 For beginners, silver or gold may be the best place to start.

 Once you have at least a portion of each one in your portfolio, many investors begin to integrate lesser-known metals such as platinum, palladium or copper.
 By diversifying with precious metals, you can make your asset portfolio less risky.
 Electronic scrap offers a high potential return on investment and low potential risk.
 Gold and silver are the two most traded precious metals and have much higher market capitalizations than platinum.

 However, this doesn't mean that you should ignore platinum when investing in precious metals.
 The quick answer is that gold, silver, platinum and palladium are the main metals approved by the IRA and are the best metals to invest in.
 Although platinum and palladium are very similar, precious metals investors often use the latter to add an additional layer of diversification to their portfolios.
 While there was a clear demand for precious metals from investors, demand for gold and silver was higher.